Kwitchlang/Docker-Swarm-GlusterFS-Install/README.md

 * Docker_Worker_IPs=("10.10.5.4" "10.10.5.5")

 > [!WARNING]
-> Please note: There is an APT cache at line 64 - Please Comment this out if not used!
+> Please note: There is an APT cache at line 64 - Please Comment this out if not used or set up! (image: sameersbn/apt-cacher-ng)

 ## Instructions
 First SSH into your first Manager Node